sictweb/web222/weeks/week01/README.md

 ### JavaScript Environments

 Unlike C, which is compiled to machine code, JavaScript is meant to be run within a host environment.
-There are many possible environments, but we will focus on two:
+There are many possible environments, but we will focus on the following:

 * Web Browsers, and their associated developer tools, primarily:
     * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)
     * [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)
 * [node.js](https://nodejs.org/), and its [command line REPL (Read-Eval-Print-Loop)](http://www.tutorialsteacher.com/nodejs/nodejs-console-repl)

+If you haven't done so already, you should install all of the above.

 #### JavaScript Engines